 - Improves the time zone information for Morocco and the Palestinian Authority.

 - Resolves the bug in which Windows try to renew Azure Active Directory (AAD) token certificates even if there is no internet connection available.
 This bug arises while AAD authentication and might slow down the app’s overall efficiency.

-- Works upon an issue that results KRB_AP_ERR_MODIFIED Kerberos sign-in failure temporarily.
+- Works upon an issue that results in KRB_AP_ERR_MODIFIED Kerberos sign-in failure temporarily.
 This error arises while configuring apps that are assigned to use a Group Managed Service Account (GMSA).
-The exact reason behind this trouble is the loss of service account password after an automatic update.
+The exact reason behind this trouble is the loss of the service account password after an automatic update.

 - ScrollLeft functionality on Internet Explorer may work effectively after this patch update.

 - Works upon a bug that lets rendering to stop working for some elements like- <svg>.